tvlfyi/kit/readTree/README.md

 ## Import structure

-`readTree` is called with two parameters: The arguments to pass to all imports, and the initial path at which to start the traversal.
+`readTree` is called with an argument set containing a few parameters:

+* `path`: Initial path at which to start the traversal.
+* `args`: Arguments to pass to all imports.
+* `filter`: (optional) A function to filter the argument set on each import based on the location in the tree.
+This can be used to, for example, implement a "visibility" system inside of a tree.

 The package headers in this repository follow the form `{ pkgs, ... }:` where `pkgs` is a fixed-point of the entire package tree (see the `default.nix` at the